 The aircraft, a Dassault Falcon 20 arrived on the Friday, it was equipped to carry eight passengers, including medical crew.
 There was only space for the patient and a carer.
 Patrice was still recovering from the caesarean but she was determined to accompany Eli.
 “Otherwise my dad would have gone with him,” she says.

-Early Saturday morning, 4 June 2016, the medevac flight departed St Helena.
+Early Saturday morning, 4 June 2016, the first ever St Helena medevac flight departed the island.
 They landed at Cape Town International where an immigration officer collected the relevant paperwork, greatly speeding up airport formalities.

 It Feels Good Being A Mummy

 Patrice’s partner Timmy Clingham and mum Coral travelled on the RMS St Helena to meet them in Cape Town six weeks later.
 They were introduced to the medical team who took care of Eli.
 “I met his one-on-one nurse,” says Coral, “and that was very emotional.
 It was so nice to meet them.”

 “It feels really good being a mummy after so many years of trying,” smiles Patrice as she smoothes Eli’s hair for his WTSDN photo shoot.
 “The worst part was not knowing if he was going to be okay,” she recalls tearfully.
 “He probably wouldn’t have made it if he didn’t have the proper care.
 We are just extremely thankful to everybody who made it all possible for us.”